Create a data class

 Use the following options to see the documentation in the latest UI or in the previous, classic UI:

-To update and delete data classes, especially the data classification rules, you must use the Data Classification page in the Stewardship application.
+• To add classification rules to a data class, or to update and delete data classes, you must always go to the Data Classification page in the Stewardship application.

 For more information, go to Required permissions.